Zuccoli, Northern Territory

 Zuccoli is a suburb in the City of Palmerston, Northern Territory, Australia, located to the south-west of Palmerston City.
+It is on the traditional Country and waterways of the Larrakia people.
 Its postal code is 0832.
-It was registered on the 3rd of April 2007.
+It was registered on 3 April 2007.

-The Zuccoli Plaza shopping centre is in the suburb.
-It has an IGA supermarket, a gym, a medical center, a chemist, a coffee shop and nine other shops.
+The Zuccoli Plaza shopping centre is located in the suburb.
+It has an IGA supermarket, a gym, a medical centre, a chemist, a coffee shop and nine other shops.

 Name origin

 Zuccoli is named after Guido Zuccoli (1940–1997), an internationally competing aerobatics pilot and Northern Territory businessman.

 Education

 There are two primary schools situated in the suburb of Zuccoli: